FRIDAY, February 27th, 2004, AT 9:00 AM, PT

 Rumble Jungle is the biggest night club in St. Louis, with over 40,000sq/ft.
 The fight atmosphere has been said to the most energetic, by past fighters.
 The high energy level is joined with an amazing sound system and a 30x30 Video screen, that the fights are projected on.
 This way there is not a bad seat in the house.
 The event is headlined as "The Rumble in the Jungle".

 This fight won't have World Titles on it but will showcase some of the best fighters in the US.
 Shamrock Promotions LLC has moved away from the traditional fight card, and have put numerous different types of fights all on the same card.
 This Saturday's fight card will have 4 NHB/MMA, 3 FCR Kickboxing, 1 submission, and 1 boxing.
-When asked why the change Shamrock Promotions President Jesse Finney (Left) answered; "It widens our spectator base, with NHB really getting big, allot of people like seeing it.
+When asked why the change Shamrock Promotions President Jesse Finney (L) answered; "It widens our spectator base, with NHB really getting big, allot of people like seeing it.
 This way we can give people that might not have scene the different fight styles the opportunity to get interested in something new."

-The main event will give fans a new look at number 2 World Ranked IKF Amateur FCR Fighter Kevin "The Hitman" Engel (Right).
+The main event will give fans a new look at number 2 World Ranked IKF Amateur FCR Fighter Kevin "The Hitman" Engel (L).
 Engel will be facing Henry Ikebuwa from Kansas City, KS.
 This will be Engel's first NHB fight.
 There will be 3 other NHB fights on the card.
 Nick Zona, from St. Louis will be facing Colin Botbrick.
 Botbrick is from Tulsa, OK and is trained by Mikey Burnetts out of the Lion's Den.
 The 3rd NHB fight will be between Todd Fager from St. Louis vs Leo Pla of Kansas City, KS.
 Pla is no stranger to the St. Louis fights.
 He posted a win at the same location back in December.
 The last NHB fight will be between Dustin Severs of St. Louis vs Damion Smith of Kansas City, KS.

 The three Full Contact Rules kickboxing fights will be just as exciting.
-"Little" Matt Taff (Left) of St. Louis will be facing John Antigliado from Columbia, MO.
+"Little" Matt Taff (R) of St. Louis will be facing John Antigliado from Columbia, MO.
 Josh Fischer of St. Louis will met Cory Cortrell also from Columbia, MO.
 Cortell and Antigliado are both trained by Former World Champion Zenny Reynolds.
 The final kickboxing match will be Rob Rickerman of St. Louis against Matt Mabula from Detroit, MI.
 Mabula is trained by North American Champion Ray Dardin.

 Rounding out the card you will see a boxing match between Brandon Bowie, from Troy, MO and Kenny Garcia, from Granite City, IL and finally a submission/grappling match between John Manke from St. Louis and Ken Keiser from Detroit, MI.